lukepistrol/TimeMachineStatus/README.md

 This app is a simple status bar app that shows the status of Time Machine backups.
 It is still in early development and I'm open for suggestions and contributions.

-> **Info**:
-> It can be downloaded from the [Releases Section](https://github.com/lukepistrol/TimeMachineStatus/releases/latest) or from [homebrew](#homebrew)
+> ⬇️ You can download TimeMachineStatus from [releases](https://github.com/lukepistrol/TimeMachineStatus/releases/latest) or using [homebrew](#homebrew).

 ![Header](https://github.com/lukepistrol/TimeMachineStatus/assets/9460130/cea44ed3-21ea-4f06-9916-69b76584c313)

 ## Download

+There are multiple ways to download TimeMachineStatus listed below.

+> Once installed the app can be updated by itself by selecting the _Check for uptades..._ button or by pressing `⌘ + U` while the popover is active.

+### GitHub Releases

 TimeMachineStatus is currently available for download in the [Releases Section](https://github.com/lukepistrol/TimeMachineStatus/releases/latest).

-After downloading it once it can be updated from within the app.

 ### Homebrew